CsabaDu/CsabaDu.DynamicTestData/README.md

 - Create a static instance of your custom data source class
 - Initialize it with:
   - **First parameter** (choose based on display name needs):
-    - `ArgsCode.Instance` â€“ for descriptive display names (without parameters)
+    - `ArgsCode.Instance` - for descriptive display names (without parameters)
-    - `ArgsCode.Properties` â€“ to include parameter values in display names
+    - `ArgsCode.Properties` - to include parameter values in display names
   - **Second parameter** (considered just when using `ArgsCode.Properties`):
-    - `PropsCode.Expected` â€“ excludes test case name (recommended for simplicity)
+    - `PropsCode.Expected` - excludes test case name (recommended for simplicity)
-    - `PropsCode.TestCaseName` â€“ includes test case name as the first element, for descriptive display names with parameters
+    - `PropsCode.TestCaseName` - includes test case name as the first element, for descriptive display names with parameters
 - Expose test data via static `IEnumerable<object?[]>` properties or methods

 >**Cleanup Requirement**